Lai-NB/maze_ball_physics_game/README.md

 ## Download Playable Version

-Download the latest playable build from the repository Releases section.
+Download the latest playable version from the [Releases](../../releases) page.

 ---